alexanderharm/syno-acl-tool/README.md

 #### 1. Notes

-- The script will automatically update itself using `git` if it is available.
+- The script is able to automatically update itself using `git`.

 #### 2. Installation